irsbugs/cmrt/Guidelines for data entry.md

 I thought that few people have titles.
 However I see there's some *Dr.* E.g. *Dr. Anne Webster*, but she drops the Dr. on her website, and *Cr* which I think is Councillor.
 Plus I think some want a title of *Hon*.

 Maybe instead of entering the "Title" field when loading CSV files, then their *First Name* is prefixed with the title.
 E.g. First Name: Dr. Anne, Last Name: Webster.

+**Job Title**

+In most cases a single Individual is employed/volunteer by a single organisation.
+Thus the Individuals *job title* is simple.
+E.g. Owner, Propriator, Manager, secretary, etc. of the Organisation.

+Does CiviCRM support a single Individual having two job titles and be an employee of two organisation.
+For example, Peter Strang sent in two Letters of Support.
+One is from Maldon Cycling where he is the President, and the other from Mt.
+Alexander Cycling where he is the Secretary.
+So I'm not sure if CiviCRM supports this or not.